RiceNFields/ricenfields.github.io/_posts/2021-05-29-static-variables-in-rust.md

 ```
 <p class="message">
 It is not recommended to use mutable static since it is quite easy to run into an undefined behavior with it.<br />
-I recommend using <a herf="https://crates.io/crates/lazy_static">lazy_static</a> or checking end part of this article for slightly better implementation.
+I recommend using <a href="https://crates.io/crates/lazy_static">lazy_static</a> instead or checking end part of this article for slightly better implementation.
 </p>

-In Rust, reading or writing a mutable static is unsafe because static variables are shared between threads and a mutable static might run into race conditions in a concurrent program, so it is particularly important to guard a mutable static with lock. *One of Rust's goals is to make concurrency bugs hard to run into.*
+As *one of Rust’s goals is to make concurrency bugs harder to run into*, reading or writing a mutable static is unsafe because static variables are shared between threads and a mutable static might run into race conditions in a concurrent program.
+This is why it is particularly important to guard a mutable static with lock.
+Also, for same reasons the type of non-mutable static variable should only allow thread safe access.

-Let us now move our focus to C++,
+Let us now move our focus to C++.

 ## Static Initialization in C++

 C++ allows initialization of a static variable even with a state which can only be known at runtime.
-This is possible mainly because of two reasons: First, C++ allows uninitialized variables and Second C++ can do static initialization in runtime before main executes if necessary.
+This is possible mainly because of two reasons:
+* First, C++ allows uninitialized variables.
+* Second, C++ can do static initialization in runtime before main executes if necessary.

-C++ if necessary runs static initialization code before executing main which may lead to an extremely hard to detect problem known as [the static initialization order fiasco](https://www.cs.technion.ac.il/users/yechiel/c++-faq/static-init-order.html).
-Also, In C++ it is not clear if a variable is being initialized at compile time or at runtime (C++20 solves this problem with [constinit](https://en.cppreference.com/w/cpp/language/constinit) which makes sure that a static variable can be initialized at compile-time, but there is currently no solution for the static initialization fiasco in C++).
+Since C++ can carry out static initialization before the main method executes, it might lead to an extremely hard to detect problem known as [the static initialization order fiasco](https://www.cs.technion.ac.il/users/yechiel/c++-faq/static-init-order.html).
+It is also not clear if a variable is being initialized at compile time or at runtime.
+[C++20](https://en.cppreference.com/w/cpp/20) solves this problem with [constinit](https://en.cppreference.com/w/cpp/language/constinit), which makes sure that a static variable can be initialized at compile-time.
+That being said, there is still no solution for the static initialization fiasco in C++.

 ```c++